-When you connect a compatible VHF radio to your chartplotter, these features are enabled.
+If you have a NMEA 0183 VHF radio or a NMEA 2000 VHF radio connected to your chartplotter, these features are enabled.

 - The chartplotter can transfer your GPS position to your radio.
 If your radio is capable, GPS position information is transmitted with DSC calls. - The chartplotter can receive digital selective calling (DSC) distress and position information from the radio. - The chartplotter can track the positions of vessels sending position reports.